alexlindmaa/alexlindmaa.github.io/_pages/about.md

 ## Statistical Physics

 Many applications rely on problem formulations that are inherently stochastic in nature.
 Statistical physics provides very powerful analytical tools that can be used to study high-complexity systems, with countless applications in natural science, finance, and information theory.

+## Quantum Computing

+One of the most prominent algorithms is Shor's algorithm.
+Shor's algorithm shows that